Chakras, Gunas, Koshas... How Do They Fit Together?

 So the chakra systems, for example, are designed as aids to help you visualise and focus on your ‘individual’ energy and directly experience its connection to the universal consciousness.

 The gunas are most helpful in allowing us to look at our daily experiences, emotions, habits, actions and motivations in light of whether they are conducive to our spiritual progress or not.
 You can read more about them here.
+I’ve also written a (free) pdf booklet about working with the gunas in your yoga practice which you can sign up for here.

 And the five koshas were originally devised as a way of helping your mind release its attachment to the thoughts, beliefs and identifications that make you feel discontented and separate from the whole.
 Read more here.